FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 ## Set up users, license, and API keys

 Once you're in the administrative interface, create a user with a horrible password, one that is compromised.
 I suggest `password` as a tried and true option.

 Enable your license as [outlined here](/docs/v1/tech/reactor).

-Then create an API key by navigating to the *Settings* tab and then to *API Keys*.
+Create an API key by navigating to the *Settings* tab and then to *API Keys*.
 At a minimum configure the following permission for this key: `DELETE` on the `/api/user` endpoint.
-Record the API key for later use.
+Note the API key for later use.

 ## Configure breached password detection

-Navigate to the *Tenants* tab and then to the default tenant.
+Navigate to the *Tenants* section and then to the default tenant.
 Go to the *Passwords* tab.
 Take the following steps:

 * Enable breached password detection.
 * Set the *On login* option to "Only record the result, take no action."